ubccr/ccrdocs/pages/hpc/login.md

 ## Connecting with SSH

 Using the SSH protocol, you can connect and authenticate to CCR login nodes.
-When you set up SSH, you will need to generate a new public/private SSH key pair enabling you to connect to CCR without supplying your username and password.
-When you connect via SSH, you authenticate using a private key file on your local machine, password authentication is not allowed.
+When you set up SSH, you will need to generate a new public/private SSH key pair enabling you to connect to CCR without supplying your password.
+When you connect via SSH, you authenticate using a private key file on your local machine; password authentication is not allowed.
 To set up SSH, you will need to generate a new SSH key pair and upload the public key to your CCR account using the IDM portal.

 ## Generate new SSH key